Windows 8 RT

 • No VMware/VirtualBox support

-• Only runs on ARM hardware
+• Runs only on ARM hardware

 Known Issues & Fixes